Diving in Cabo San Lucas - Bluewater Dive Travel

 Cabo San Lucas – Cabo Pulmo

-The Cabo Pulmo National Marine Park is located on the East Coast of Mexico’s Baja California Peninsula approximately 100 km North of Cabo San Lucas in the Gulf od California.
-Cabo Pulmo is full of marine life and has its year-round highlights.
-Water temperatures can be as high as 29 °C between June to November and can drop down to 18 °C from January to March.
+The Cabo Pulmo National Marine Park is located on the East Coast of Mexico’s Baja California Peninsula, approximately 100 km North of Cabo San Lucas in the Gulf of California.
+Cabo Pulmo diving is rich with marine life encounters and features seasonal highlights.
+Water temperatures can be as high as 29°C between June and November and can drop down to 18°C from January to March.

-Between January and March cold thermoclines encourage algae to bloom and therefore attracts mammals like humpback whales.
-These stop here to mate and give birth.
-Mobula rays pass through and with them you can encounter orcas.
-In these month blacktip sharks also make their appearances.
-From December to May is the best time to dive with bull sharks.
-Though they are residents of Cabo Pulmo together with Lemon sharks.
+Between January and March, cold thermoclines encourage algae to bloom, attracting mammals like humpback whales, which stop here to mate and give birth.
+Mobula rays pass through, and with them, you can encounter orcas.
+In these months, blacktip sharks also make their appearances.
+Diving with resident bull sharks can be done year-round, but we recommend August to December for better visibility.

-From April to June the visibility is lower you can still have a great amount of bull sharks but with the bonus that all dive sites are open.
-In July water temperatures slowly start rising and the visibility improves.
+From April to June, the visibility is reduced, but you can still encounter numerous bull sharks, and all dive sites are open.
+In July, water temperatures slowly start rising, and the visibility improves.
 This is a perfect time not only for divers but also for great non-diving water activities.

 Peak season is to be considered between October to December with visibility ranging from 18 to 27 m / 60 – 90 feet.

-Due to Marine Park regulations only a limited number of boats are allowed to enter the park on a daily basis.
-Dive Sites will be closed by the official’s wen capacity is filled.
-Our travel experts would advise to reserve your spot in advance either for a day trip from Cabo San Lucas or for a longer stay.
+Due to Marine Park regulations, only a limited number of boats are allowed to enter the park on a daily basis.
+Cabo Pulmo dive sites are closed by officials when they reach capacity.
+Our travel experts recommend you reserve your spot in advance, either for a day trip from Cabo San Lucas or for a longer stay.

 Cabo San Lucas - Socorro